- More people than ever are retiring before age 60, but need to answer the question: How much do I need to retire at 55?

-I have written before about how much money you need to retire.
+I have written a number of articles before about how much money you need to retire.
 Not that long ago I looked at a hypothetical 50-year-old couple hoping to retire by 60.
 (Spoiler alert: I made some adjustments to their plan and got them there!)
+I used WealthTrace’s financial planning software for individuals to run these scenarios.
+You can build your own retirement plan in WealthTrace as well by signing up for a free trial.

-I then had many requests for another analysis for people wanting to know how to retire at 55 or earlier.
-So as requested, this article will analyze the situation where a couple wants to retire by age 55.
+I then had many requests for another analysis for people wanting to retire at age 55 or earlier.
+So as requested, this article will analyze the situation where a couple wants to retire by age 55 and are asking the question, how much do I need to retire at 55?
+The answer has changed quite a bit since inflation began increasing in 2021 and is above 8% in 2022.

 It also likely means you'll need to be pulling hard on the remaining levers, which are basically these: